One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Visiting Kensington Palace in London, England

-Guests are welcomed into the palace to tour the sumptuous rooms – including the King’s and Queen’s State Apartments, the King’s Gallery and the grand King’s Staircase.
+Guests are welcome to wander the sumptuous rooms – including the King’s and Queen’s State Apartments, the King’s Gallery and the grand King’s Staircase.

 At the conclusion of the tour, stroll through Kensington Palace Gardens (open to the public for free) and make your way to The Orangery.

 The pavilion was built in the early 1700s for Queen Anne, but today it is a restaurant serving a divine Afternoon Tea.
-(Be sure to make your reservation in advance or book a guided Kensington Tea experience.)
+(Make a reservation or book a guided Kensington Tea experience.)

 Evening: Legendary Pub